MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 # required metadata

 title: The client for Azure Information Protection - AIP
 description: Microsoft Azure Information Protection provides a client-server solution that helps to protect an organization's data.
-The client (the Azure Information Protection client or the Rights Management client) is integrated with applications that you run on computers and mobile devices.
+The client is integrated with applications that you run on computers and mobile devices.
 author: batamig
 ms.author: bagol
 manager: rkarlin
-ms.date: 02/01/2022
+ms.date: 02/07/2022
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.service: information-protection